carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 Use ``__attribute__((no_sanitize_thread))`` on a function declaration to specify that checks for data races on plain (non-atomic) memory accesses should not be inserted by ThreadSanitizer.
-The function may still be instrumented by the tool to avoid false positives in other places.
+The function is still instrumented by the tool to avoid false positives and provide meaningful stack traces.

 .. _langext-memory_sanitizer: